sectrean/di-kit/README.md

 ### Modules

-Modules allow you to export a collection of container options (services, decorators, etc.) that can be re-used for different containers.
+Modules allow you to export a collection of container options (services, decorators, etc.), that can be re-used for different containers.

 ```go
 var DependencyModule = di.Module{